kerry/prateekgrover.com/resume/index.md

 Used iOS notifications to handle the communication between different parts.

-Wrote data migration scripts for iFlyChat�s servers using NodeJS, MongoDB and Redis.
+Wrote data migration scripts for iFlyChat's servers using NodeJS, MongoDB and Redis.

 ## Technical skills